KASK Membership• Only $35/year

 Know how do rescues and tows and how to teach them

 Weather – know what is going to happen.
-You actually might want bad weather for a bit of excitement
+Might actually want bad weather for a bit of excitement

 1.)
 Know how and where to get weather information